Fallen Sanctuary

 Fallen Sanctuary is the second full-length studio album by symphonic metal band Serenity released on August 27, 2008 in Finland; August 29, 2008 in Serenity's home country Austria and Germany.
 The album was released in the rest of Europe on September 1 and in the US and Canada on September 9.
 The only single from Fallen Sanctuary is "Velatum."

-The album marks the turning point of the band from a power metal group to a symphonic metal.
+The album marks the turning point of the band towards a more symphonic sound.
 Many aspects of their first album, Words Untold & Dreams Unlived, such as the power riffs and heavy metal influences, remain, but the band adds melodic elements and orchestrations, producing a more melodic, rich sound that are now known for in their music.
 The band would continue and perfect this addition in all their later albums.

 All photos for the album were shot by Caroline Traitler.
 Artwork and logos for Fallen Sanctuary created by Gustavo Sazes.